 Here are the statistics regarding all these four factors:

 - From 2019 to 2020 the credit card debt decreased by $74 billion which is a -9% change.
 It dropped from $829 billion in 2019 to $756 billion in 2020.

 - The number of credit card accounts increased by 2.4%.
-In 2019 these accounts were numbered 485 million while in 2020 they were 497 million.
-As the number of new credit card accounts increase the credit limit increase, as a result, overall credit usage ratio decrease which has a positive impact.
+In 2019 these accounts numbered 485 million while in 2020 they were 497 million.
+As the number of new credit card accounts increases the credit limit increase, and as a result, the overall credit usage ratio decrease which has a positive impact.